-Administered by The Rooms Provincial Art Gallery, with annual funding from the Department of Tourism, Culture, Arts and Recreation (TCAR), the Provincial Art Bank Program facilitates the acquisition of artwork produced in Newfoundland and Labrador to be exhibited in government buildings across the province.
+Administered by gallery and collections staff at The Rooms, with annual funding from the Department of Tourism, Culture, Arts and Recreation (TCAR), the Provincial Art Bank Program facilitates the acquisition of artwork produced in Newfoundland and Labrador to be exhibited in government buildings across the province.
+The selection process along with the care and safeguarding of the collections on display and in storage is coordinated by the Art Bank Technician, an employee of The Rooms.
 The artworks which are purchased under this program are permanently part of the Government of Newfoundland and Labrador Collection (also known as the Art Bank), to be enjoyed by current and future generations.